LanDinh/khaleesi-ninja/documentation/scripts.md

 This can be used to refresh the TLS certificate.
 The contact email address has to be set as environment variable (`KHALEESI_EMAIL`), as well as the affected domain ('KHALEESI_DOMAIN').
 It will be put into the folder `letsencrypt` - note that this folder is listed in `.gitignore` so as not to leak any private keys.

-### `recreate_tls_certificate.sh`

-This can be used to recreate the kubernetes secret holding the TLS certificate (e.g. if the namespace gets set up from scratch)

 ## `development` folder